HomepageUtilitiesInternetAT&T vs. Cox Internet

 If you…Then you should go with:Here’s why:

-Stream movies and use a lot of dataAT&TAT&T bundles don’t include data caps so you can stream and download as much as you like.
+Stream movies and use a lot of dataAT&TAT&T Fiber is marketed without data caps so you can stream and download freely without tracking usage; Cox customers can add unlimited to bypass the 1.25 TB plan if needed.

 Love sports

-Live in an area with heavy rains or severe weather and love watching TVCoxCox’s wired cable TV service isn’t affected by heavy rains or severe weather like the AT&T Uverse satellite TV service.
+Live in an area with heavy rains or severe weather and love watching TVCoxCox’s wired cable TV service is generally not affected by storms the way satellite can be; if you choose DIRECTV via internet rather than satellite, weather impacts are minimized.

 How to Compare Internet Companies